Gas vs Electric Fireplace (Pros & Cons and Differences)

 Can be vented through an existing chimney – While this may be considered a pro a proper liner will possibly be needed for proper exhausting of all gasses.

-Ability to use during a power outage – Another advantage that comes with a gas fireplace is the ability to use it during a power outage, as they do not rely on electricity to function.
+Ability to use during a power outage—Another advantage of gas fireplaces is that they can be used during a power outage, as they do not rely on electricity to function.

 Cons: